 We will log all changes that we make to the personal data that you share with us.
-You can ask to see the record of the changes at any time.
+You can ask to see a record of the changes at any time.

 We will do all that we can to protect the personal data that you share with us through reasonable technical and organisational safeguards and measures.